Campbelldonthea/OS-Ticket-Prereq/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial covers the required prerequisites and offers a comprehensive guide to installing the open-source osTicket help desk ticketing system.<br />